dratul/eb04_Probably_FFT_as_sample_interpolator/storyboard/README.md

 The Simulator is designed to provide maximum ease to the user to understand the programming of MATLAB required for completion of the required task . however, he/she may feel difficult to set proper sample values in the input.

 ##### 2.6 Conclusion:
-Describe conclusion here : (guide: This may include displaying: how much time did the user take to solve the questions/ How many questions were right?/ How many hints did the learner use.
-Based on this the evaluation/marking to be suggested to the user. (once he is towards the completion of the experiment, what LO he is taking along with him, what will be his probable, interpretation/conclusion , descriptive) )
+In this experiment user will be able to learn FFT as interpolator.
+He/She will be able to learn the concept in five experiment.
+Learners should pay attention on the comments appearing with the code for better understanding.
+Based on the marking recieved by the learner, he/she can undrstand the which leaning outcome (LO) taken along with him.

 ##### 2.7 Equations/formulas: NA
 Type equations here : (guide : ( a separate sheet having equations / programs for the lab exper3ment to be shared along with the Story submissions (1) .
 You can mark it as numerical reference numbers within the story narration (like we cite in the research papers) and then separately share these equations/programs sheets as a reference, do not include the equations as a whole in the narration))